kyle116/java/swift/xcode-app.md

 With the image view selected, open the Attributes inspector image in the utility area.

 In the Attributes inspector, find the field labeled Image and select the photo.

+## To create a subclass of UIStackView

+1. Choose File > New > File (or press Command-N).

+2. At the top of the dialog that appears, select iOS.

+3. Select Cocoa Touch Class, and click Next.

+4. In the Class field, type RatingControl.

+5. In the “Subclass of” field, select UIStackView.

+6. Make sure the Language option is set to Swift.

+7. Click Next.

+The save location defaults to your project directory.

+The Group option defaults to your app name, FoodTracker.

+In the Targets section, your app is selected and the tests for your app are unselected.

+8. Leave these defaults as they are, and click Create.

+Xcode creates a file that defines the RatingControl class: RatingControl.swift.
+RatingControl is a custom view subclass of UIView.

+9. If necessary, in the Project navigator, drag the RatingControl.swift file so that it’s positioned under the other Swift files.

+10. In `RatingControl.swift`, delete the comments that come with the template implementation so you can start working with a blank slate.